ADHD Adult Screening: Understanding ADHD in Adults - A Comprehensive Guide

 Choosing the Appropriate ADHD Test or Quiz for Self-Screening

 Several validated screening tools exist for adult ADHD.
-The World Health Organization's Adult ADHD Self-Report Scale (ASRS v1.1) is the most recognized and scientifically validated option.
+The World Health Organization’s Adult ADHD Self-Report Scale (ASRS v1.1) is the most recognized and scientifically validated option.
+Harvard Medical School has contributed to the validation and recommended scoring updates of the ASRS, further supporting its use in ADHD adult screening and ADHD diagnoses.

 The 18-item ASRS assesses all DSM-based ADHD symptoms with two subscales: Inattentiveness and Hyperactivity/Impulsivity.
 The scoring uses a 5-point Likert scale ranging from 0 to 4.
+The ASRS is designed to reflect the symptom criteria outlined in the DSM-5 for ADHD.

 Instructions to Use ASRS

-Answer the following questions by rating yourself based on the criteria on the right side of this page.
-As you respond, select the box that best describes your feelings and behaviors over the past six months.
+2. As you respond, select the box that best describes your feelings and behaviours over the past six months.

 Survey form, Part A, with six questions about task completion habits.
 Columns list frequency from Never (0) to Very Often (4).